m-barnard/amdc/README.md

 ### Computational time analysis

 Note: since computational time depends on the computational hardware/resources used, the results in Section 4.4 cannot be perfectly replicated when running the analysis again.
-However, the code can be run to determine computational time on one's personal computation hardware/resources.
+However, the code can be run to determine computational time on one's personal computational hardware/resources.

 * To run computational time analysis for hierarchical clustering and AMDC: daynamica_analysis/scripts/run_time_msi.R
 * To run computational time analysis for nTreeClus: daynamica_analysis/scripts/ntrees_time.py